 Each IT service has its own lead time and approval schedule, which must be completed accordingly.

 2. Avoid creating SLAs that cover all your organization’s divisions

 If you’re providing support for an organization with many different locations or divisions, be careful creating SLAs that cover multiple locations.
 Different operating units may have different support requirements, so an umbrella SLA may not adequately support each location.

 For example, if you’re providing printer support, the customer may request a response time of four hours between 8 AM to 5 PM weekdays.
 This may be easy to satisfy in a metropolitan area, where there are a lot of technicians.
 It may be more difficult to keep that 4-hour response in rural areas, where there are fewer technicians living farther apart.

-#3: SLAs should align with the customer’s desired outcome
+3. Align SLAs with the customer’s desired outcome

 SLAs should be created for the desired outcomes of the customer.
 Be aware of the “watermelon effect”, where the service provider is meeting the metrics of the SLA (service uptime, for example), while failing to support your customer’s real goals.